Rula Lenska: Television

 In 1982 Lenska also appeared as a storyteller in five episodes of the BBC children's programme Jackanory, narrating traditional Polish folk tales.
 Lenska also starred in the black comedy Paradise Grove (2003).
 In 2009, Lenska joined the cast of Coronation Street as new character Claudia Colby, an old friend of Audrey Roberts.
 In May 2011, Lenska left the role to join the Calendar Girls tour in August 2011.
 In 2016, she appeared in a Christmas special episode of the comedy Inside No. 9.
 She reprised her role in Coronation Street in July 2018, before leaving the show again in April 2020.
 Lenska returned as Claudia for Norris Cole's funeral in September 2021, and returned again in August 2022.

 Film

-Lenska's film roles have included Soft Beds, Hard Battles (1974), Confessions of a Pop Performer (1975), Royal Flash (1975), Alfie Darling (1975), It Could Happen to You (1976), The Deadly Females (1976), and Queen Kong (also 1976) as Luce Habit.
+Lenska's film roles have included Soft Beds, Hard Battles (1974), Confessions of a Pop Performer (1975), Royal Flash (1975), Alfie Darling (1975), It Could Happen to You (1976), The Deadly Females (1976), and Queen Kong (1976) as Luce Habit.
 In the film Gypo (2005), which was the first UK feature film to be made under Dogme rules, she played a Romani refugee from the Czech Republic living on a caravan site in Margate.
 She starred in the independent British film Jack Says (2008), opposite her one-time EastEnders co-star Mike Reid.
 That same year she lent her voice to the animation film Agent Crush.